pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       PDF only: Sets or updates the metadata of the document as specified in ``m``, a Python dictionary.
 As with method ``select()``, these changes become permanent only when you save the document.
 Incremental save is supported.

       :arg dict m: A dictionary with the same keys as ``metadata`` (see below).
 All keys are optional.
 A PDF's format and encryption method cannot be set or changed, these keys therefore have no effect and will be ignored.
 If any value should not contain data, do not specify its key or set the value to ``None``.
-If you use ``m = {}`` all metadata information will be cleared to ``none``.
-If you want to selectively change only some values, modify ``doc.metadata`` directly and use it as the argument for this method.
+If you use ``m = {}`` all metadata information will be cleared to the string ``"none"``.
+If you want to selectively change only some values, modify a copy of ``doc.metadata`` and use it as the argument for this method.

       :rtype: int
       :returns: Zero upon successful execution and ``doc.metadata`` will be updated.